Disk images

 Computer museum University of Stuttgart

 The computer museum of University Stuttgart provides 21 disk images of floppy disks.
 You can download them from their FTP site.
 The images have a twin extension.
 Twin files are a simple multiple of 130 byte sequences: one byte holding the track number, one byte for the sector, followed by the 128 bytes of that sector.
 Converting from twin format to raw disk images is a matter of skipping two bytes, copying 128 bytes, and repeating that until sector 32 of track 77 has been copied.
-You can download the listing and files below.
+I extracted the files on each of the images.
+You can download the listing and files below (raw disk images can be dowloaded above).

 The Stuttgart images are interesting because they appear to contain sources of most of the modules for SDOS — but sadly not the souces for SDOS itself.
 Nevertheless these sources are a tremendous help when disassembling and reverse-engineering TOS and SDOS.